sylvia-barick/StellarYield/README.md

-# 🌌 StellarYield: Antigravity Micro-Lending Protocol
+# 🌌 StellarYield: Micro-Lending Protocol

 **StellarYield** is a decentralized, reputation-based lending platform built on the **Stellar Network** using **Soroban Smart Contracts**.
 It solves the problem of high collateral in DeFi by using a user's on-chain history to lower interest rates—defying the "gravity" of traditional high-interest debt.